redcode-labs/neurax/README.md

 NeuraxConfig.scan_interval    | Time interval to sleep before scanning whole subnet again | "2m"
-NeuraxConfig.verbose          | If true, all error messages are printed to STDOUT | false NeuraxConfig.remove           | When any errors occur, binary removes itself from the host | false
+NeuraxConfig.verbose          | If true, all error messages are printed to STDOUT | false NeuraxConfig.remove           | When any errors occur, binary removes itself from the host | false NeuraxConfig.prevent_reexec   | If true, when any command matches with those that were already received before, it is not executed | true

 ### Finding new targets
 Function `NeuraxScan(c chan string)` enables detection of active hosts on local network.